Medical Marijuana in Rental Properties in Michigan

 - All necessary building, electrical, plumbing and mechanical permits shall be obtained for any portion of the residential structure in which electrical wiring, lighting and/or watering devices that support the cultivation, growing or harvesting of marijuana are located;

-Landlords can control the use of their property in Grand Rapids by caregivers by enabling or not enabling the use of the property for a home-based occupation—or, more specifically, a Class B occupation.
-The application of the restriction on home-based occupations would need to be applied equally for all units at a property, not just enforced on caregivers.
-If you choose to allow a caregiver to operate out of your property, you may want to dig deeper into the restrictions above and establish criteria, rules, regulations, etc. that mirror the City’s intent within the Code.
-This could be done simply by referencing the code and providing the caregiver with a copy of the Code.
-At the very least, you are going to need to verify that the caregiver has the proper credentials under State Law and the local Code.
+If you choose to allow a caregiver to operate out of your property, you may want to dig deeper into the restrictions above and establish criteria, rules, regulations, etc. that mirror the City’s intent within the code.
+This could be done simply by referencing the code and providing the caregiver with a copy of the code.
+At the very least, you are going to need to verify that the caregiver has the proper credentials under State Law and the local code.

 What’s the bottom line?

-- Decide in advance if you will allow a home occupation or home business to operate in your units.
-If you do, establish lease terms and conditions, property rules and regulations based upon State and local laws regarding the operation of home based occupations/businesses and medical marijuana.
+- Decide if you will allow the selling of medical marijuana.
+If you do, establish lease terms and conditions, property rules and regulations based upon State and local laws regarding the operation of home-based occupations/businesses and medical marijuana.